webguy83/beanworks-code-challenge/README.md

 ## How it works

 Once authorized you will be redirected to an HTML page with a list of Accounts and Invoices.
-Click the "Save File to Disk" button to save .txt file to your computer with the data inside.
+Click the "Save File to Disk" button to save .txt file to your computer with the data inside and hazzah; you have your data in a text file. :)